viam-modules/system-audio/README.md

 | `num_channels` | int | **Optional** | The number of audio channels of the output stream.
 Must not exceed the device's maximum output channels.
 Default: 1 |
 | `latency` | int | **Optional** | Suggested output latency in milliseconds.
 This controls how much audio PortAudio buffers before making it available.
 Lower values (5-20ms) provide faster audio output but use more CPU time.
 Higher values (50-100ms) are more stable but less responsive.
 If not specified, uses the device's default low latency setting (typically 10-20ms). |

+## Model viam:audio:discovery

+This model is used to discover audio devices on your machine.
+No configuration is needed, expand the test card or look at the discovery control card to obtain configurations for all connected audio devices.

 ## Audio Format

 All audio data uses **little-endian** byte order.
 The specific format depends on the codec requested: